ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ./kafka-topics.sh --list -zookeeper  192.168.76.235:2181
 ```

-Based on the generated code we tune the Word Count application from Kafka web site to produce document from external java producer to Kafka broker running in ICP and with producer outside of ICP.
-See [below section](#streaming-app)

 ### Using the Event Stream CLI
 If not done before you can install the Event Stream CLI on top of ICP CLI by first downloading it from the Event Stream console and then running this command: